gadsden/SceneKit-Quaternion-Rotations/README.md

 # SceneKit-Quaternion-Rotations
-Illustrates rotaion in SceneKit using quaternions or simlated physics.
+Illustrates sphere rotaion in SceneKit using quaternions or simulated physics for inertial rotation.